TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/BackendGUI.rst

   The module menu can be opened or closed by using the icon on the top left.

-  New main or submodules are registered using the :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::registerModule()` API.
+  The chapter :ref:`backend-modules-configuration` describes how new main or submodules are registered.

   .. note::

-     In the TYPO3 CMS world, "module" is typically used for the backend.
+     In the TYPO3 world, "module" is typically used for the backend.
 Extension components which add features in the frontend are referred to as "plugins".